How To Write Winning Freelance Proposals [15+ Examples]

 6. Curate A Solution-Oriented Proposal

 After the executive summary, it’s time to cut to the chase.
+When you describe your proposal, focus on addressing the client’s unique pain points with clear, tailored solutions.

 To help you understand this better, here’s an excerpt of Super Proposal’s general UX design template, which is labeled as Scope of Services: